vinay-sj/Issue-Tracker/README.md

 This file documents my progress through each chapter of Pro MERN Stack (2nd Ed.) by Vasan Subramanian.

 # Chapter Notes
+## Chapter 11

+* In this chapter, we will use Bootstrap to make our UI look better.
+* React-Bootstrap contains a library of React components and has no CSS styles or themes itself.
+It requires Bootstrap stylesheet to be included in the application to use these components.
+* The latest version of Bootstrap (Version 4) is not yet supported by React-Bootstrap.
+So, we use Version 3 of the bootstrap stylesheet.
+* One way to inlcude the Bootstrap stylesheet in the application is to use Webpack’s style and CSS loaders.
+This can be done using `import` statement.
+Webpack would build the dependency tree and include all the styles that have been imported in the bundle that is created.
+When the application is loaded, the string is placed into the DOM as a <style> node.
+* Bootstrap is shipped as a monolithic stylesheet.
+Even if only a single component is being used, the entire CSS has to be included.
+So we just include the entire stylesheet as is.
+* We need to let the mobile browser that the application knows how to handle small screens.
+The way to do so is by adding a meta tag in the main page, called viewport, the content of which specifies an initial width equal to the device’s width and an initial zoom of 100%.

 ## Chapter 10